Montreuil tourism & sightseeing

 Visit Montreuil (Nord-Pas-de-Calais, France)

-Other highlights include the Saint-Saulve church (all that remains of a larger abbey that once stood here) and Hotel-Dieu chapel and their impressive architectural details; and the citadel constructed by Vauban.
-The Hotel Dieu was built in the 13th century though the chapel was restored in the 19th century.
+Other highlights include the Saint-Saulve church (all that remains of a larger abbey that once stood here) and Hotel-Dieu chapel, and their impressive architectural details.
+The Hôtel Dieu was built in the 13th century though the chapel was restored in the 19th century.

 The Roger Rodière Museum is housed in a lovely 18th century mansion and has works which illustrate Montreuil's religious roots.
 It also includes some 19th century paintings.